+- Personal Identification

+- Secure Access to select campus buildings

-- Personal Identification - Admission Card to campus events/activities
+- Admission Card to campus events/activities

-All incoming students will be photographed for their Johnson College Student ID Card during either D2L Training or Orientation.
+All incoming students will be photographed for their Johnson College Student ID Card prior to the beginning of the semester.
 Student ID Cards are good for the entire time of your enrollment at Johnson College.

 Should a student lose, misplace or destroy a Johnson College Student ID Card, you must contact Network and Systems Administration Office at helpdesk@johnson.edu to request a new card.
-Please note that there will be a \$10 card replacement fee.
+Please note that there will be a \$20 card replacement fee.